dovecot/documentation/source/configuration_manual/authentication/password_databases_passdb.rst

 passdb lookup most importantly authenticate the user.
 They also provide any other pre-login information needed for users, such as:

-Which server user is proxied to.

-If user should be allowed to log in at all (temporarily or permanently).

-* passdb lookup most importantly authenticate the user.
-They also provide any other pre-login information needed for users, such as:

  * Which server user is proxied to.
  * If user should be allowed to log in at all (temporarily or permanently).